 It isn’t.

-In most cases, the transition from ByD to SAP Cloud ERP (S/4HANA) Public is a re-implementation, involving:
+In most cases, the transition from ByD to SAP Cloud ERP (S/4HANA) Public is a re-implementation, forming the foundation of a robust SAP Cloud ERP migration strategy, involving:

 - Fit to standard process design